fibasile/nueval-machinable-rules/gitbook/input_devices.md

 * Explained the programming process/es you used and how the microcontroller datasheet helped you.
 * Explained problems and how you fixed them
 * Included original design files and code
+* Measured the analog levels and digital signals in an input device

 ## FAQ